 Nationally, Rob has served in several capacities including ASLA Vice-President of Professional Practice from 2004-2005.
 During his tenure as Vice President, Rob helped launch the SITES initiative and revamped the Professional Practice Network program and led the Archive Committee to help establish the Fellows database.
 Rob also served as the Board of Trustees Representative on the Landscape Architecture Foundation Board (2003).
 In 2005, Rob was recognized as a Fellow for his service to the profession.

-As Chapter Trustee, Rob will concentrate on increasing Chapter visibility with other allied professions, work to finalize our licensure status with the District of Columbia and serve as a leader within the ASLA Board of Trustees.
+As Chapter Trustee, Rob will concentrate on increasing Chapter visibility with other allied professions and work to promote Landscape Architecture and continue to serve as a leader within the ASLA Board of Trustees.

 Rob received his Landscape Architecture degree from Purdue University and has been practicing landscape architecture in the Washington, DC metro area for over 30 years.
-Rob is licensed in Virginia.
+Rob is licensed in Virginia and Maryland.

 Carla Ellern, ASLA, LEED® AP BD+C is a registered landscape architect with Lila Fendrick Landscape Architects in Chevy Chase, MD.
 She received her Master’s in Landscape Architecture from the Graduate School of Design at Harvard and would like to spread the word about what landscape architects do through her involvement with Potomac ASLA.
 In the public sector, she worked for the Department of Environmental Protection (DEP), Montgomery County, Maryland in the RainScapes program where she worked with homeowners and communities to reduce stormwater runoff.
 She’s interested in improving the environment and people’s lives by expanding green infrastructure and sustainability in our landscapes.

-Matthew Sellers is a 19-year resident of the DC area, moving here from Ohio for graduate school at Virginia Tech in Alexandria, VA.
+Matthew Sellers is a 21-year resident of the DC area, moving here from Ohio for graduate school at Virginia Tech in Alexandria, VA.
 His education is in urban planning and landscape architecture.
 He is a landscape architect licensed in the state of Maryland, and member of ASLA.
-His professional history includes work with the landscape architecture firms Sephenson + Good (9 years) and Clinton & Associates (5 years).
+His professional history includes work with the landscape architecture firms Stephenson + Good (9 years) and Clinton & Associates (5 years).
 He also taught courses in the Landscape Design and Sustainable Landscapes program at George Washington University (12 years).
 Matthew’s experience includes the design and construction administration of residential gardens, public plazas, playgrounds, perimeter security master plans, multi-acre mixed-use neighborhood developments, and animal habitats.
-Currently he works in the Office of Planning and Strategic Initiatives at Smithsonian’s National Zoo providing thoughtful and creative planning and design solutions for the Zoo’s visitors and inhabitants.
+Currently he is the Landscape Architect at Smithsonian’s National Zoo and Conservation Biology Institute providing thoughtful and creative planning and design solutions for the Zoo’s visitors and inhabitants.

 Brad Bartell has 30 years of international and domestic and private and public-sector experience.
 A registered landscape architect, land planner, and golf course designer, Bartell has been involved in the entitlements process and in planning and landscape design of single-family and large-scale residential communities, parks, commercial developments, roadway projects, urban and green street streetscapes, sports complexes, large warehouse projects, office parks, church campuses, and 35 new and 50 renovated golf courses.